verrochi92/OSDMeasure/README.md

     });
 ```

-Where "`"viewer"`" is the id of the HTML element used and `tileSource`" is the directory to the image to load into the viewer.
+Where `"viewer"` is the id of the HTML element to create the viewer and `tileSource` is the directory to the image to load into the viewer.
 Other options can be customized without affecting OSDMeasure.
 (As far as I know!
 If you find otherwise, please let me know!)
+The bigger the viewer, the better, especially if using our custom UI, I recommend setting height and width to 100%.
 Please see the [OpenSeadragon documentation](http://openseadragon.github.io/docs/) or some of the
 [examples](http://openseadragon.github.io/#examples-and-features) to learn more if you are unfamiliar.